-Below is a list of components of mind to choose from.
-Any of these can be defined as memory networks, and (using existing literature & new measurement) mapped to the brain as functional neural network (FNN) ranges.
+Below is a list of mind components to choose from.
+Any of these can be defined as memory networks, and (using existing knowledge & literature, and new measurement) mapped to the brain as functional neural network (FNN) ranges.

 Perception: vision, hearing, smell, touch, taste, somatosensation